mspandit/covid19/README.md

 However, the following procedure can be used to populate the database from the dataset, if the application is running remotely.

-1. Download and decompress the [CORD-19 commercial use subset](https://pages.semanticscholar.org/coronavirus-research).

-2. Copy the `comm_use_subset` directory into the local `public` directory.
-(If you use a different directory, you will have to edit `db/seeds.rb`.)

-3. Ensure the remote PostgreSQL database exists and is migrated with `rake db:migrate`.
+1. Ensure the remote PostgreSQL database exists and is migrated with `rake db:migrate`.

-4. Choose a secret (e.g. 1234) and run the remote application with `SECRET=1234`.
+2. Choose a secret (e.g. 1234) and run the remote application with `SECRET=1234`.

-5. Using the same secret, run the seed script with `SECRET=1234 ruby db/seeds.rb`.
+3. Using the same secret, run the seed script with `SECRET=1234 ruby db/seeds.rb`.
 This script will read through the dataset and POST to the application to create database records.

+4. Using the same secret, run the seed script with `SECRET=1234 ruby db/seeds_jhu.rb`.
+This script will read through the repository and POST to the application to create database records